vpetkovic/dotnet-devcontainers-demo/README.md

 Testing remote development with dev containers

 ## Introduction

-This repository demonstrates the use of development containers for .NET projects.
+This repository is a template for demonstrating the use of development containers for .NET projects.
 Development containers provide a consistent and isolated development environment, making it easier to develop, build, and test applications.
+You can use this template as a starting point for your own .NET projects.

 ## Repository Structure